openreports/website/content/en/_index.md

 <br/>

 <H3>
-The reports API was originally developed by the Kubernetes Policy Working Group to enable reporting from policy engines.
+The reports API was originally developed by the <a href="https://github.com/kubernetes/community/blob/master/wg-policy/README.md" target="_blank">Kubernetes Policy Working Group</a> to enable standardized reporting across policy engines.
 Join the community to get the latest news, ask questions, and contribute to the project.
 </H3>

 <br/>